DavidG1011/Extended-Kalman-Filter-Project/README.md

      ![alt text][image2]

   (u is not used for prediction step in this program as u = 0)

+The above initialization steps can be viewed in `FusionEKF.cpp`.
+Prediction function in `kalman_filter.cpp`.

 ### State Update with Kalman Filter equation or Extended Kalman Filter equation:
 - Radar: Linearize measurement function by calculating jacobian matrix Hj: